 - 2.2.1.We have identified key supply chains applicable to the School.
-These include: catering, cleaning1, grounds maintenance, furniture, equipment, IT software and hardware, construction, clothing, agencies for the recruitment of staff and students and educational supplies. - 2.2.2.In this statement we have begun to identify high-risk supply chains.
-Regard has been given to any supply chains which originate from outside the UK and the guidance from ISBA (the Independent Schools' Bursars Association) which identifies high risk supply chains for schools as: catering, stationery and uniform. - 2.2.3.Other sectors which tend to be identified as high risk include: facilities maintenance (commercial cleaning services, waste and recycling disposal, pest control services and building maintenance), ICT equipment and financial institutions.
-These sectors are classed as high risk for labour exploitation based on their use of subcontracting and third-party recruitment agencies, the high proportion of migrant workers in these sectors, and the often-isolated working conditions that workers face.
-The use of subcontracting and third-party recruitment agencies in high-risk sectors creates complex supply chains, making it hard to identify who is responsible for worker protection, leaving workers vulnerable to abuse.
+These include: catering, cleaning1, grounds maintenance, furniture, equipment, IT software and hardware, construction, clothing, agencies for the recruitment of staff and students and educational supplies. - 2.2.2.In identifying high-risk supply chains, regard has been given to any supply chains which originate from outside the UK and the guidance from ISBA (the Independent Schools' Bursars Association) which identifies high risk supply chains for schools as: catering, stationery and uniform. - 2.2.3.Other sectors which tend to be identified as high risk include: facilities maintenance (commercial cleaning services, waste and recycling disposal, pest control services and building maintenance),